 Luckily, these stringers were not notched, and they were smaller than most.
 They would be part of my faux garden gate that will be the gas meter cover.

 Easily harvest pallet wood

 Three pallets, all different in size.
 I didn’t realize that until I separated all the boards.
 For more great projects and tips, see my post Tips For Dismantling Pallets.

-The length of the pallet boards were 36”, 44” and 48”.
+The length of the pallet boards was 36”, 44”, and 48”.
 I laid out the boards to decide which set I wanted to use for the gas meter cover project.
 You may notice the boards on the left are much thicker.

 I actually chose the shortest boards to make the faux garden gate.